mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthPowerFlow.md

 ---

 ## [Fast Newton-Raphson Method](@id inDepthFastNewtonRaphson)
 The convergence of the fast Newton-Raphson method is in fact slower than the Newton-Raphson method, but often, shorter solution time for the updates compensates for slower convergence, resulting in overall shorter solution time.
 For not too heavily loaded systems a shorter overall solution time is almost always obtained.
-It should be noted that if the algorithm converges, it converges to a correct solution [[2]](@ref refs).
+It should be noted that if the algorithm converges, it converges to a correct solution [[2]](@ref inDepthPowerFlowSolutionReference).

 The fast Newton-Raphson method is based on the decoupling of the power flow equations.
 Namely, the Newton-Raphson method is based on the equations:
 ```math